Cor Jesu Corporate Partners Initiative

 - Participate in an interview with Watlow team members as part of the selection process

 - Commit to an internship at Watlow for summer, 2017

 - Have a willingness to give back to Cor Jesu’s engineering program

 The Watlow Scholars award is part of the Cor Jesu Corporate Partners Initiative, established in spring, 2012 to enhance learning and expand the definition of college preparatory through collaboration with professionals in business and non-profit sectors.
+Click here to download an application.
 For more information contact Cynthia Wilhelm, Director of Corporate Engagement at (314) 842-4429 ext.
-235 or email@example.com.
+235 or firstname.lastname@example.org.

 Watlow designs and manufactures industrial heaters, temperature sensors, controllers and supporting software as well as assemblies – all of the components of a thermal system.
 The company partners with its customers to optimize thermal performance, decrease design time and improve efficiency of their products and applications.

 “Watlow’s relationship with Cor Jesu started with a goal: How do we expand the potential for CJ girls to choose engineering as a career?
 In order to achieve that goal, we realized how important it was for the students to be mentored, learn by doing, and be exposed to other women engineers and various engineering careers.
 This vision statement has led to proud moments for both Watlow and Cor Jesu, including the Summer Engineering Experiences we’ve had the last two summers, along with a grand total of six scholarships including internships, and job-shadowing opportunities at our company.
 The word ‘joy’ comes to mind when we know we can help pass the word along about what engineering is about, giving encouragement and insight.”